cjstefanovich/FDA-recall-search-tool/README.md

 table

 Rule expansion raises MAP to 0.592 and P@5 to 0.95 at 14.5 ms average latency (+3.2 ms over baseline).
-Gains come mainly from “baby formula” (success case, Q01: P@5 0.0 to 1.0). “peanut allergen” (failure case, Q05) remains weak across configs (P@5 = 0.4), consistent with vocabulary mismatch.
+Gains come mainly from "baby formula" (success case, Q01: P@5 0.0 to 1.0). "peanut allergen" (failure case, Q05) remains weak across configs (P@5 = 0.4), consistent with vocabulary mismatch.
 PRF matched baseline on every query because guardrails always returned the baseline ranking; full matched expansion exactly with added latency.

 Hyperparameter study.
 Table 5 reports a PRF sweep with rule expansion off.
 Three feedback documents and five terms yield the best MAP (0.560) and P@5 (0.90).
 Using only two feedback documents lowered MAP to 0.545; increasing feedback depth to five documents did not help. prf_docs3_terms8 ties prf_docs3_terms5 because guardrails did not select additional terms.
 These results confirm the default PRF settings used in the main benchmark.